10 – 23 April & 11 – 24 November 2019

 Free time before departure and airport drop off.

-Bikes used are off-road motorcycles (Click here for more details).
+We offer a range of bikes for this tour – Click here for more details.
 Riding will be on tarmac roads with some spoilt sections.
-Off-road riding experience is not necessary and all roads can be ridden with a pillion.
+Although the roads can be rough in places, off-road riding experience is not necessary and the tour can be ridden with a pillion.
 All tours are guided and fully supported with a back-up vehicle to carry luggage, a mechanic and a cook where necessary.

 By Jeep: Add £330.00 each to applicable cost

-Includes: Bike rental, fuel, food, all accommodation (hotels/lodges/camping), Nepali & British guides, support vehicle and all transfers
+Includes: Bike rental, fuel, all accommodation (5*hotels/lodges/camping), all meals and soft drinks, elephant safari, entrance fees, Nepali & British guides, support vehicle and all transfers

 A Note on Riding Gear